MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 **Quick actions**

 In the second stage, you can provide the following app access to users:
-* Create tasks or items with the mandatory fields to reduce cognitive load on the users.
+* Create tasks or items with the mandatory fields to reduce cognitive load on the users
 * Change the board type or view
 * Review tasks by expanding the view
 * Use task modules to see detailed view